lyonbros/composer.js/README.markdown

 fairly complicated under the hood and requires a wide range of functionality.
 While Composer leaves a lot of decisions up to the developer, it has been instrumental in the organization, optimization, and maintainability of our code.

+[Turtl.it](https://turtl.it) is another Composer project.
+It's a simple, client-side encrypted file/note storage app.

 ## Composer modules ##
 Composer.js houses the main/stable framework, but we're also building modules